Tangs: Architecture

 The building form was influenced by traditional Chinese culture and architecture, modeled after the Palaces in the Forbidden City.
 The color scheme of C.K.
 Tang building mimics a traditional imperial palace, with the green roof tiles symbolizing the notion of growth and prosperity, the yellow facade symbolizing the color of royalty, and red columns representing happiness.

 The design follows the Chinese belief of ‘feng-shui’, a traditional Chinese philosophical system, which is prominent in the octagonal decorations consistent all over the building.
 The eight-sided shape is auspicious as the number ‘8’, pronounced as ‘fa´ in Chinese dialect implies prosperity.
 Apart from the visually prominent octagonal roof form of the tower, there are several other instances of octagonal designs all over the building.
 These include the floor tiling, column base and ceiling decorations, and railings.

 Other features like the distinctive ‘artichoke leaf’ or ‘xie-shan’ roof, designed to repel rain as well as allow wind circulation within the structure.
 The ridges of the roofs are aligned with figures of miniature mythical creatures which is a symbolism of formidableness in Chinese culture, along with the stone statues of lions up-front.

 Prior to its 2012 transformation, TANGS occupied 15,000 sqm and boasted five selling floors, designed by New York-based Hambrecht Terrell International, noted for its work with Saks Fifth Avenue and Macy's.

 Expansion

 VivoCity

 In 2006, TANGS opened as an anchor tenant at shopping mall VivoCity.
 TANGS VivoCity occupies approximately 85,000 sqft of retail space.
+The space was revamped in October 2022 and reopened in June 2023.

 Malaysia

+Tangs' first attempt at expanding to Malaysia was in 1993, when it signed a contract with Taiping Consodilated to open a 160000 sqft outlet at Starhill Mall, Kuala Lumpur by mid-1995.
+The concept would be similar to its Singaporean counterpart at Orchard Road.
+The first outside of Singapore, the outlet opened on 27 October 1995.

 Tangs marked its return to the Malaysian market with a store within Pavilion KL in 2007.
 The store has since relocated to 1 Utama, this was followed by new locations in Subang Jaya (Empire Subang), and subsequent openings at Genting Highlands (First World Plaza) and Malacca.
 Tangs once again withdraws from Malaysia in 2020, with the branches at Subang Jaya and Genting Highlands renamed as Galeries Voir, the Malacca branch renamed as Best Value Outlet, while the 1 Utama branch closed down.